vporpo/q2radio/README.md

 It uses libusb for the communication with the device in userspace.
 This program provides some basic functionality for loading radio stations to each side of the radio.

-A [windows executable](htts://github.com/vporpo/q2radio/releases) can be found in the releases.
+A [windows executable](https://github.com/vporpo/q2radio/releases) can be found in the releases.
+Please download the zip file containing the windows executable along with the dlls.

 ## Requirements
 * libusb: You need to have the libusb developers package (The header file libusb.h is required).